-Maintaining the productivity and safety of a business or state-owned structure is important when it comes time for repairs or modifications to its piping.
+Maintaining the productivity and safety of a facility is important when it comes time for repairs or modifications to its piping.
 Hot tapping, also known as pressure tapping, is used to repair or modify a particular system.
 The process allows workers to safely complete the job while the pipe or vessel is working.

 Hot Tapping Process